aboyce/mongodb/AggregationFramework.md

 It will retrieve the entire document that matched, not just the `foreignField`.

+### Redact State

+The redact stage help to protect information from unauthorised access.
+It is not for restricting access to a collection, only the documents within.
+To perform this redaction stage the user will already have read access, so should not be used for implementing access control.

+If comparing to a field in the document, the field must be present at every level if using descend or the redaction is likely to error.

+The document can be made up of sub documents, if deemed to be redacted, it will apply to that document level and those beneath it.
+It will traverse the document and make the decision at each level on the `$cond`, it will keep going until it hits a prune and to the user this document will not exist at all.

+It takes an expression that resolves to one of three values;

+#### `$$DESCEND`

+Retains the field at the current document level being evaluated except for sub documents and arrays of documents and progresses to the next level down to evaluate.

+#### `$$PRUNE`

+Remove all fields at the current document level without further inspection (including sub documents), the inverse of `$$KEEP`.

+#### `$$KEEP`

+Retain all fields at the current document level without further inspection (including sub documents), the inverse of `$$PRUNE`.

 ### Graph Lookup Stage

 Some more complex data structures can be graph or tree hierarchies, an example could be an organisational chart, and these require specific lookups.